Frequently Asked Questions

 NINJAM (Novel Intervallic Network Jamming Architecture for Music) is an open-source protocol created by Cockos (makers of REAPER) for real-time musical collaboration over the internet.

-How is JamWide different from the official NINJAM clients?
+How is JamWide different from other NINJAM clients?

 Is JamWide free?